 - GDL (Graduate Diploma in Law): BPP University London

-- Eng-Dipl (5 year Degree): National Technical University of Athens (Mechanical Engineering-Aeronautics)
+- Dipl.
+Eng.
+(5 year Degree): National Technical University of Athens (Mechanical Engineering-Aeronautics)

-Dr Siegkas’ DPhil within the solid mechanics group at the University of Oxford was focused on developing experiments and modeling techniques to characterise and model the static and dynamic performance of cellular materials for use as biocompatible bone implants and applications within the aerospace industry.
+Dr Siegkas’ DPhil was focused on developing experiments and modeling techniques to characterise and model the static and dynamic performance of porous- cellular materials for use as biocompatible bone implants, and applications within the aerospace industry.
 Experiments involved mechanical testing at various strain rates and included the use of high speed photography, in-situ SEM, X-ray micro-tomography and image analysis.

-Modelling included developing a method for virtually generating cellular material prototypes and then capturing their mechanical behavior at different scales thus providing a tool for virtual prototyping and characterisation based on application requirements.
+A computational method was developed for virtually generating porous material prototypes and capturing their mechanical behavior at different scales thus providing a tool for virtual prototyping and characterisation, based on application requirements.
 The foam geometries were generated in Matlab using a method based on Voronoi polyhedrals, that could either mimic geometrical features (e.g. pore size distribution) obtained by X-ray tomography analysis or generate new prototype geometries.
 The geometries were then subjected to uniaxial and multiaxial mechanical loading at the mesoscale level from which the macroscale properties were obtained.
 The virtual specimens were simulated using finite element techniques (Abaqus) at different strain rates.
 The project was partially funded by Rolls Royce, EPSRC and in collaboration with the IMI Canada.

 Metal Alloys-Ballistics-Aerospace Components

-During a postdoc at the engineering department at the University of Oxford, Dr Siegkas worked on the ballistic performance of granular materials (including Nickel at temperatures up to 800 degrees Celsius and Titanium alloys at room temperature) and jet engine components.
-The research was related to the aviation safety and ballistic energy absorption (i.e. jet engine fan blade off e.t.c.).
+Dr Siegkas worked on the ballistic performance of granular materials (including Nickel at temperatures up to 800 degrees Celsius and Titanium alloys at room temperature) and jet engine components.
+The research was related to the aviation safety and impact energy management (i.e. jet engine fan blade off e.t.c.).

 One of the projects was funded by the ‘’Welcome trust network of excellence’’ and was carried by a multidisciplinary team of experts from the fields of biology, neuroscience and solid mechanics.
 The second project was funded by the Welsh Government and was a collaboration between Imperial College and industrial partners (Dainese-AGV manufacturer of motorcycle helmets, Armougel manufacturer of liner add-on material).
 Dr Siegkas' role involved both experiments and computational modelling.
 Experiments included liner material characterisation (polymer), drop tower experiments on helmets (with and without added liner) and fitted on an instrumented head form.
 Modelling included using a head and brain model to extract information regarding potential injury and a full helmet-head form (Hybrid III) model of the drop tower tests aiming to extract information for further liner design and optimisation.